rocky-linux/documentation/docs/guides/installation.md

 !!!
 Tip

-    The installation Source area is where you can opt to perform a network-based installation (for example if you are using the Rocky Linux boot ISO - Rocky-9.3-x86_64-boot.iso).
-For a network-based installation, you need to first ensure that a network adapter on the target system is properly configured, and is able to reach the internet.
-To perform a network-based installation, click on `Installation Source` and then select the `On the network` radio button.
+    The installation Source area allows you to perform a network-based installation (for example, if you use the Rocky Linux boot ISO - Rocky-9.3-x86_64-boot.iso).
+For a network-based installation, you need first to ensure that a network adapter on the target system is properly configured, and can reach the internet.
+To perform a network-based installation, click `Installation Source` and then select the `On the network` radio button.
 Once selected, choose `https` as the protocol and type the following URL in the text field `download.rockylinux.org/pub/rocky/9/BaseOS/x86_64/os`.
 Click `Done`.

 #### Software Selection

-Clicking the ++"Software Selection"++ option on the main *Installation Summary* screen presents you with the section of the installation where you can pick the exact software packages that get installed on the system.
+Clicking the ++"Software Selection"++ option on the main *Installation Summary* screen presents you with the installation section where you can pick the exact software packages installed on the system.
 The software selection area is divided into:

-- **Base Environment**: Minimal Install and Custom operating system
+- **Base Environment**: Minimal Installation and Custom operating system
 - **Additional software for Selected Environment**: Selecting a Base Environment on the left side presents a variety of related additional software to install for the given environment on the right side.
-Note that this is only applicable if you were installing from a full Rocky Linux 9.2 DVD or if you have additional repositories configured.
+Note that this only applies if you were installing from a full Rocky Linux 9.2 DVD or have additional repositories configured.

 Select the *Minimal Install* (Basic functionality) option.